dsrich/sras/README.rst

     $ bin/sras start

-for a single instance.
-In a production environment you would want to run several instances behind a reverse proxy like Nginx.
+to start a single instance.
+In a production environment you would likely want to run several instances behind a reverse proxy like Nginx.

 To see additional options: ::